 - Prone to severe allergic reactions (even though allergies to botox are rare)

-If you are taking herbal or medical treatments you must discuss this your doctor before any treatment.
+If you are taking herbal or medical treatments you must discuss this with your doctor/nurse before any treatment.

 What you can and cannot do after Botox treatments?